Recent in Baby

 How popular is Ridge?

-Ridge is in the U.S. top 400 for boys and rising, boosted by a soap opera legacy and the broader trend of short, rugged nature names.
+Ridge is in the U.S. top 1000 for boys, boosted by a soap opera legacy and the broader trend of short, rugged nature names.